-Century Foundation (formerly the Twentieth Century Fund) is a research foundation undertaking timely analyses of economic, political, and social issues.
+Century Foundation is a research foundation undertaking timely analyses of economic, political, and social issues.
 Not-for-profit and nonpartisan, it was founded in 1919 and endowed by Edward A. Filene.

 Chatham House (The Royal Institute of International Affairs) was set up in 1920 as a result of discussions between the British and American delegates to the Paris Peace Conference of 1919.
 Its aim is to promote the study and understanding of all aspects of international relations.